 Is it too late to take emergency contraception?

-The 72 hr. time limit is over Monday at 3 am, but clinics don't open until about 8 am!
+The 72-hour time limit is over Monday at 3 a.m., but clinics don't open until about 8 a.m.!

-There are other “morning after” pregnancy prevention options out there.
+There are other “morning after” pregnancy prevention options out there too.
 If you are in need of EC and are also considering an effective, long-term method of birth control, you might consider the intrauterine device (IUD).
 An IUD can be inserted up to 120 hours after sex to prevent pregnancy, but it requires a visit to your health care provider.
-Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
-For more information about EC and other long-term birth control methods, check out Alice!’s Contraception archives.
+For more information about EC and other long-term birth control methods, check out the Contraception category in the Go Ask Alice! archives.